singularo/s2i-shepherd-drupal/README.md

 ## Making the image public
 Once happy with local testing the image(s), both images can be pushed to the repo with:

-*Note:* the IMAGE_TAG in the build-image.sh refers to the docker tag based on the branch name in the Dockerfile's.

 ```bash
 make
 make tag